- Lincoln stood for all that was right, honest, and self-evident.

 - Lincoln provided grass-roots leadership.
 Everywhere he went, at every conceivable opportunity, he reaffirmed, reasserted, and reminded everyone of the basic principles upon which the nation was founded.
 His vision was simple, and he preached it often.

-- If the working troops understand what is expected of them, what the organization is trying to accomplish, then it becomes possible to make important decisions on lower levels, thereby creating a climate in which results and progress continually occur.
+- If the working troops understand what is expected of them and what the organization is trying to accomplish, then it becomes possible to make important decisions on lower levels, thereby creating a climate in which results and progress continually occur.

 - Over time, as values decay and incentives dwindle, leaders must constantly provide a rejuvenating process.